BenLambertNcl/PowerStation/README.md

-# PowerStation
+# WIP: PowerStation
-A big data generator using Apache Spark, capable of generating massive amounts of relational data
+A work in progress, big data generator using Apache Spark, capable of generating massive amounts of relational data

 ## Usage
 At the moment, this is a WIP, so to generate the test data locally, run